 We see tile roofing all over Arizona.
 The tile is usually pretty durable.
-Where you have problems is when the underlayment barrio between the tile and the plywood wears out.
+Where you have problems is when the underlayment barrier between the tile and the plywood wears out.
 Once this happens, it can cause your roof to leak which will damage everything below your roof.
 Sometimes during our monsoon season, the wind gets bad enough to lift the tiles on your roof exposing the underlayment and plywood causing leaking.
 We can also get hail at times that can do damage to tile roofing.
 This is pretty infrequent as tile roofing is a lot more durable to hail than other types of roofing material.

 This type of roofing material has a life of between 15-30 years.
 Hail and wind can cause major damage to this type of roofing and we will see insurance claims covering the costs to replace this type of roofing very frequent.
 High winds will also blow off shingles causing leaking inside your home.
 Keep an eye on your roof for missing shingles.